sciage/inheritance_or_composition/README.md

 ## Acknowledgments

-Thanks to [Sergio Castillo](https://twitter.com/SergyCastillo) for the application's icon.
+Thanks to [Sergio Castillo](https://twitter.com/SergyCastillo) by the application's icon.

 ## Screenshots